Derek Hough’s Secret ‘Dancing With The Stars’ Season 29 Role Revealed

 GMA described him as a “legend” and teased that the upcoming shows will be “epic.”

 Season 29 already has some major changes.
-Tyra Banks is controversially replacing hosts Tom Bergeron and Erin Andrews and new episodes will be filmed without a studio audience due to the ongoing pandemic.
+Tyra Banks is replacing hosts Tom Bergeron and Erin Andrews, and new episodes will be filmed without a studio audience due to the ongoing pandemic.
 This year’s contestants include Carole Baskin, Nelly, and Chrishell Stause.

 Dancing with the Stars will return to ABC on September 14.